f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

 .. figure:: assets/Capture1.JPG

-4. Create a HTTP Load Balancer (LB) pointing to the EKS cluster node as an origin server, enable WAF in blocking mode and advertise this LB to the AWS CE site itself.
+4. Create a HTTP Load Balancer (LB) pointing to the EKS cluster worker node as an origin server, enable WAF in blocking mode and advertise this LB to the AWS CE site itself.
     i.
 Select Manage > Load Balancers > HTTP Load Balancers and click Add HTTP Load Balancer ii.
 Enter a name for the new load balancer.
 Optionally, select a label and enter a description. iii.
 In the Domains field, enter a domain name